 Changes in registration are completed by students online in NOW.
-After the first week students may add classes by submitting a late registration form.
-Dropping a class is completed online through NOW by the student.
+Adding and dropping a class is completed online through NOW by the student.
 Students are responsible to immediately verify that written documentation accurately reflects the change intended.
 Students should consult the academic calendar concerning deadline to "drop" courses and read the regulations regarding grades and refunds as well as financial aid, if applicable.
 Students are strongly encouraged to talk with instructors and/or their academic advisor prior to making such changes.
 Often, alternatives or supplementary assistance may be available which makes course completion possible.
 In addition, students need to identify the impact of dropping specific courses.
 If the impact of a "drop" is complete withdrawal from all courses, then the student should follow instructions for "withdrawal from all courses".
 The College publishes a last day to drop and withdraw each semester.

 The maximum number of credits for which students may register is 18 credit hours per semester and 12 credit hours in summer term.
-Exceptions may be granted by the Campus Counselor or Registrar Office designee upon the recommendation of the student's academic advisor and evidence of the requesting student's ability to manage an exceptionally heavy course load.
+Exceptions may be granted by the Provost upon the recommendation of the student's academic advisor and evidence of the requesting student's ability to manage an exceptionally heavy course load.
 This evidence is normally the completion of previous college courses as a full-time student and a grade point average higher than 3.25.